 - Cold water while you’re trying to run hot water

 - No water coming from pipes

 If your tankless water heater isn’t warming water, don’t try and force it.
 Your pipes may need to thaw before you can safely use the system.
-We recommend speaking with a plumber about thawing pipes.
+We recommend speaking with a Salt Lake City plumber about thawing pipes.

 If it’s not a pipe problem, and strictly a tankless water heater problem, call your heating and cooling or plumbing experts to have somebody come take a look at the heater.
 There may be a reason, aside from winter frost, that keeps the tankless heater from operating the way it should.
 It’s always better to let a professional deal with your heater when possible to avoid breaking the system.